 How we use your information in relation to ECONOMIC DEVELOPMENT Services

-This privacy notice tells you what to expect when South Lakeland District Council (SLDC) collects personal information in relation to your use of SLDC’s Economic Development services.
+This privacy notice tells you what to expect when Westmorland and Furness Council collects personal information in relation to your use of Council’s Economic Development services.

 Purpose of processing and legal basis for processing your personal information

-The personal data we hold about you relating to the provision SLDC Economic Development is being processed in order to:
+The personal data we hold about you relating to the provision Westmorland and Furness Council Economic Development is being processed in order to:

 - deliver services and support to you